Code-Institute-Submissions/Second-Milestone-Project-Simon-Game/readme.md

 - var numOfLevels - numbers of levels player has to beat to win the game

 How the cpuTurn() function works?
     It uses 'for' loop to go through the cpuPattern and calls specified functions for every element in the pattern.
-Called functions (b1(), b2(), b3(), b4()) animate specified pads and play sounds.
+Called functions animate specified pads and play sounds.
     The setTimeout() method is used to prevent the game from calling all 'animations and sound' functions in the same time.
 It calls functions after  time set out in var delay multiplied by index of element in the cpuPattern (in JavaScript first element has index number 0, second has index number 1, etc.).
 That means animation for first element is called immediately (0 multiplied by number defined in var delay), animation for second element is called after time defined in var delay(1 multiplied by number defined in var delay), etc..
     At the end cpuTurn() calls playerTurn() function.
 How computer knows when to call playerTurn()?
     The setTimeout() method comes with help again.
 Player's turn is called after time set out in var delay multiplied by the number contained in var currentLevel(which is corresponding with number of elements in the cpuPattern).
 When cpuTurn() is working, current level is displaying on the small screen at the top of the console and message 'cpu turn' is displaying on the bigger screen at the bottom of the console.

-PlayerTurn() function.
-That function is waiting for and listening to player's clicks.
+PlayerTurn() function is waiting for and listening to player's clicks.
 It's using following variables:
 - usedPattern, which is shallow copy of cpuPattern(created by slice() method); that means the original array wil be not modified
 - strictMode - if it's value is set up to 'true' player is losing game in case of making mistake
 - item - it's an element taken (by using shift() method) from the beginning of the usedPattern on every user's click.
 Item is no more in the usedPattern array
-- blockId - equals id(Html attribute) of a pad that has been clicked(by using 'this' keyword)
+- padId - equals id(Html attribute) of a pad(by using 'this' keyword) that has been clicked

 How the playerTurn() function works?
-    Every time player clicks the pad, the function compares 'item' with 'blockId'.
+    Every time player clicks the pad, the function compares 'item' with 'padId'.
     If they are identical, 'animation and sound' function is called for the clicked pad.
 The playerTurn() is listening for clicks till last element from usedPattern is gone.
 In that situation, function checks if var currentLevel equals var numOfLevels(in other words - if player hit the chosen level).
 If no, cpuTurn() function is called and play continues.
 If yes, player sees 'You win' modal and the play ends.
-    If 'item' and 'blockId' are not identical, game checks value of variable 'strictMode'.
+    If 'item' and 'padId' are not identical, game checks value of variable 'strictMode'.
 'False' means that player only hears 'error' tone and can continue the game.
 'True' means that player is losing and has to start new game from the begining with newly generated pattern.
     When playerTurn() function ends, 'onclick' event gets unbind from the pads, what means that clicking on the pads would not cause any effect.
 When playerTurn() is working, current level is displaying on the small screen at the top of the console and message 'player turn' is displaying on the bigger screen at the bottom of the console.